jnidzwetzki/bboxdb/doc/network.md

 	+---------+--------+--------+--------+

 #### Response body
-The request body contains the names of the existing tables, seperated by a terminal symbol (\0).
+The request body contains the names of the existing tables, separated by a terminal symbol (\0).

     0         8       16       24       32
 	+---------+--------+--------+--------+